-Burning or painful urination, aka dysuria, is not normal but it can have several causes besides bacterial vaginosis.
+Burning or painful urination, or dysuria, is not normal but it can have several causes besides bacterial vaginosis.
 Urinary tract infections (UTIs), and sexually transmitted infections, including genital herpes, chlamydia, and gonorrhea may be the cause.
 Urinary tract stones, irritation due to sexual intercourse, interstitial cystitis (an inflammation of the bladder), side effects from various medications, treatments, or supplements may also be at fault.
 Bubble bath, scented soaps, spermicides, douches and toilet paper are other possible culprits.
 Additionally, certain activities such as cycling or horseback riding can cause this condition.
 Finally, a urinary tract tumor is a rare but potential cause of pain or burning during urination (x).

 Painful urination by itself does not indicate bacterial vaginosis, but in combination with other symptoms such as a strong, fishy odor and thin, watery white or grey discharge merit a trip to the doctor.